 Falling in Love With Milwaukee, Virtually

-Northwestern Mutual's tech program is based in Milwaukee.
+Northwestern Mutual's tech team is primarily based in Milwaukee.
 After I was offered a virtual summer tech internship at the company, I wondered, “What's in Milwaukee?”

 In my first week, I found out I was one of nearly 200 Summer 2021 interns, 60 percent of whom are in tech.
 Learning about all the different pathways available to computer science majors has been so fascinating.
 I have met interns working in cybersecurity, program management, analytics and countless other areas.
 I was truly surprised to find out the extensive number of roles for tech professionals at Northwestern Mutual.

 I also never would have guessed about the plethora of opportunities the city of Milwaukee could offer me.
 As a Maryland-based computer science major, when considering a "tech city" to move to after college, I only ever thought of the usual suspects – San Francisco, New York and Washington, D.C.
 In my short time as a virtual tech intern at Northwestern Mutual, I have been exposed to the growing tech hub of Milwaukee.

 One of the most informative experiences I participated in was the Milwaukee Tech Trail, hosted by Northwestern Mutual and NEWaukee.
 The event connected me with changemakers who are making waves in the Milwaukee tech and cultural scenes.
 A few of the speakers were: